The Taxonomy Regulation

 (i) What's already in place?

-Following its publication, work started on the underlying Level 2 measures needed to supplement it.
+Following publication of the Level 1 text, work started on the underlying Level 2 measures needed to supplement it.

 These concern: